lifestyle55/ephemery-Mevbot/README.md

 Feel free to open issue in this repository with your findings and ideas.
 And feel free to join the discussion in

-## Roadmap

 Ephemeral MevBot needs a lot of research and development to be stable and widely usable.
-Here is a simple roadmap overview, for details on current tasks, check the [tracking issue](https://github.com/ephemery-testnet/ephemery-resources/issues).
+Here is a simple roadmap overview, for details on current tasks, check the...

 - [x] Proposal and initial discussion
 - [x] Private network with manual reset mechanism